MiddleRaster/tbci/README.md

 These two ```using``` statements are the cost of TBCI and they're not even executable; they're just directives to the compiler on where the definitions live.

-This technique works not only on type used as automatic variables, but also return types, data-member types, argument types, you name it.
+This technique works not only on types used as automatic variables, but also return types, data-member types, argument types, you name it.
 However, to mock a C function is similar, but slightly different.

 ### Mocking C APIs: